brundinm/brundinm/README.md

-  features included field-specific searching (title, author, subject), Boolean operator applied searching (AND, OR), and string phrase searching (exact query phrase); an experimental search interface to facilitate subject searching of the catalog by using a thesaurus of hyperlinked subject terms;
-  and logging of both catalog web page visits as well as catalog search queries, thus making possible user activity analyses and transaction log analyses.
+  features included field-specific searching (title, author, subject), Boolean operator applied searching (AND, OR), and string phrase searching (exact query phrase); an experimental search interface to facilitate subject searching of the catalog by using a thesaurus of hyperlinked LCSH subject terms; and logging of both catalog web page visits as well as catalog search queries, thus making possible user activity analyses and transaction log analyses.
 (1997&ndash;1998)